bmc/py-sqlshell/README.md

 ## Motivation

-Database command line tools are common.
+Database command shells are common.
 PostgreSQL has `psql`.
 MySQL has `mysql`.
 SQLite3 has `sqlite`.
+Oracle has `sqlplus`.

 But they're all different.
 They have different commands, different capabilities, and different ways of showing query output.
 (And the `sqlite` output format is just awful.)

-`sqlshell` is not as feature-rich as the database-specific command shells, but it works the same and looks the same, no matter what database it's querying.
+`sqlshell` is not as feature-rich as the database-specific command shells, but it works the same way and looks the same, no matter what database it's querying.
 (And querying a SQLite database with `sqlshell` produces output that's actually readable.)